 Visible from our anchorage, the island of Kaledupa has a stilts village called Sampela.
 We didn’t go, but our friends did.
 I assume that this is where the boats selling us provisions come from, since it is the closest village.

 The big attraction for Wakatobi is its marine life since it is a National Park.
 There are several mooring balls around the drop off that boats can tie up to for a snorkel or dive.
 We did one dive trip with Carlos from S/V Mirniy Okean, and made several trips snorkeling just off Starry Horizons.
 We enjoyed the dive because of the two big highlights; a humphead wrasse and sea snakes!

 There is a Dive Center onshore, plus the dive resort.
 The dive resort filled our dive tanks for us for 50.000 Rp each ($3.50 USD).

-Despite the fact that Wakatobi is a national park, the marine life is not being protected at all.
-Liveaboard boats and cruisers have no moorings to attach to, so are instead dropping anchor.
+Despite the fact that Wakatobi is a national park, the marine life is not being protected.
+Liveaboard boats and cruisers have no moorings to attach to, so instead they are dropping anchor.
 The local fishermen have overfished the area, and are still catching (small) fish and selling them.
 Paired with the trash problem in Indonesia, the future for Wakatobi does not look good.